udexon/Multiweb/README.md

 Ever since the birth of the World Wide Web, the http protocol itself did not mandate that a web page needs to be restricted to a single source to retrieve its contents.
 This practice was established much later when uniweb (centralized) Internet traffic became more dominant, during the pre-mobile era, when users' computing power was much less compared to 2020.
 As computing power of user's devices (desktop computers and mobile devices) increases over the past decade, the uniweb model remained largely unchanged, although as we shall demonstrate, fundamental components to enable multiweb have matured during this time.

+## A Marxian Vision 2025

-2. We did not intend this article to be a Marxian thesis at the beginning.
+We did not intend this article to be a Marxian thesis at the beginning.
 It just turned out to be one as we contemplate what benefits multiweb can bring to the world in the next 5 years.

 By Marxian, we do not mean to present a Marxist solution, but a solution that is perhaps as huge as Karl Marx intended.
 This is possible in 2020 because we now have technologies that can enable economic well being on a global scale without needing Marxist armed revolutions, as we shall explain.

 Yet perhaps the technically correct term to describe our solution is the Chinese Taoist Wuwei 无为, perhaps unintentionally mapped to the Western term "anarchy", albeit an "orderly anarchy", a society that runs itself without interference by a central government.
 "Wuweiism" would convey the non-violent Taoist nature of this ideology, and rhymes with the subject of this article, the World Wide Web.

-To be specific, through PhosPay, one of the crucial components of Phosway multiweb, we aim to reduce the income gaps between MAGA+F programmers and free software programmers.
+To be specific, through PhosPay, one of the crucial components of Phosway multiweb, we aim to reduce the income gaps between MAGA+F (Microsoft Apple Google Amazon Facebook) programmers and free software programmers.

 If this goal can be achieved, then the next most immediately beneficial applications would be using Phosway multiweb to help everyone to learn farming and cooking, aided by robots developed by programmers paid using PhosPay.

 Are these goals not clear and specific, and achievable within the next 5 years, a parliamentary term of the Westminster government?

+### The Historical Roles of Chinese Secret Societies

 To appreciate the significance of these goals, let us revisit Karl Marx's thesis, the historical background leading to Marx's writings, and their relevance today.